pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 ### <a id='identity-db'></a>Use a Local Database

-You can manage users by using a local database that is created during Tanzu Kubernetes Grid Integrated Edition deployment.
-After deployment, you can add users and groups to the database and assign roles to them in the Identity Management view of the Tanzu Kubernetes Grid Integrated Edition Management Console.
+You can manage users by using a local database that is created during {{  vars.product }} deployment.
+After deployment, you can add users and groups to the database and assign roles to them in the Identity Management view of the {{  vars.product }} Management Console.

 1. Select the **Local user database** radio button.
 1. In the **TKGI API FQDN** text box, enter an address for the TKGI API Server VM, for example `api.tkgi.example.com`.